 Ursolic acid has been shown to reverse multidrug resistance in breast cancer cells.
 For example, one study found that ursolic acid reversed resistance to Taxol in Taxol-resistant triple negative breast cancer.
 Another study reported that ursolic acid resensitized multidrug resistant ER+/PR+ breast cancer cells to Adriamycin.
 Still another study published in 2021 demonstrated that ursolic acid also increased the sensitivity of triple negative breast cancer cells to Adriamycin.

-Thyme compound rosmarinic acid has been shown to inhibit proliferation and induce apoptosis of triple negative breast cancer cells.
+Thyme compound rosmarinic acid has been shown to inhibit proliferation and induce apoptosis of triple negative and ER+/PR+ breast cancer cells.
 Rosmarinic acid has also been demonstrated to reduce the viability and migration of triple negative breast cancer stem cells.
 In addition, rosmarinic acid has been shown to inhibit the migration of human bone-homing breast cancer cells in a dose-dependent manner.

 Dietary beta-carotene has been found to be inversely associated with the risk of ER+/PR+ breast cancer.
 Dietary carotenoids such as beta-carotene have been found to inhibit the cancer-promoting effects of both estradiol and genistein (the phytoestrogen found in soy), thereby reducing their potentially harmful effects in hormone-dependent breast cancer.